-Before you can distribute the system image to all nodes in the Cluster 1350, you must first define the nodes for which you do not know the IP addresses.
+Before you can distribute the system image to all nodes in the Cluster 1350, you must first define the nodes in the /etc/hosts file, assigning each node an IP address.
+After you complete this step, you must define the nodes in CSM using the definence command.